Marie is an aquarium aficionado and loves taking care of her turtles and frogs.

 This is typically the first sign that something is wrong.
-If your frog used to eat like a pig and is hardly touching the bloodworms now, that's a bad sign.
+If your frog used to eat like a pig and is now hardly touching the bloodworms, that's a bad sign.

-This sign alone doesn't indicate what the problem is; it is always best to first check the ammonia, nitrite, and nitrate levels to see if the water is the problem.
+This sign alone doesn't indicate what the problem is; it is always best to first check the ammonia, nitrite, and nitrate levels of your tank to see if the water is the problem.
 I recommend testing the water if any of these signs are present in your frog.

 Sometimes African Dwarf Frogs will give the illusion that they have grown pale, but a day later their dead skin will shed and their darker skin will be back, brand new.
-But if your frog remains pale after a full day (he's not shedding it off), then something is very wrong.
+However, if your frog remains pale after a full day and they're not shedding it off, then something is very wrong.

 African Dwarf Frogs have to swim up to the surface to breathe air.
-They also like to explore and if they can get out of the tank, they will.
+They also like to explore, and if they can get out of the tank, they will.
+Sometimes they just want to float at the surface and chill.
 This is normal.
-What isn't normal is if they seem to want out all the time.
-They're floating at the surface, climbing on top of tall décor, trying their best to crawl up the glass wall.
+What isn't normal, however, is if they seem to want out all the time.
+They're floating at the surface all day long, they are climbing on top of tank décor, and trying their best to crawl up the glass wall.

 They are not exploring.
 They want out because there is either something wrong with the water or they are not getting enough oxygen through their skin because of a disease.
-I would put the frog in a bowl or cup of its water so it doesn't have to exhaust itself.
-Maybe provide a rock it can climb on, if it wants to.
+I would put the frog in a bowl or cup of its water so it doesn't exhaust itself.
+Maybe provide a rock it can climb on if it wants to do so.

 This is a bad one.
 Some frogs can shed their skin so fast you wouldn't even know it.
 For others, it can take a day, but a healthy shed will look like the frog is undressing; it peels off its skin in big pieces.
-Dead skin that looks shredded and hangs off the frog is a red flag; it will die soon, but it may live if you act now.
+Dead skin that looks shredded and hangs off the frog for hours is a red flag; it will probably die soon, but it can live if you act now.

 It may also be too late once this tattered skin forms.
 This type of shed is often the result of high ammonia/nitrite levels or the dreaded chytrid fungus, a very contagious, deadly amphibian disease that is not uncommon in the pet trade.
 If it's the latter, the frog will die, unless you can treat your frog for chytrid immediately.

-This is the last stage before the frog dies.
+Frogs float from time to time.
+They are just relaxing and breathing, but they should also be active and going down to the bottom as well.
+If your frog stops eating, its skin is not shedding correctly, and all the other bizarre behaviors have been demonstrated, floating still is the last stage before the frog dies, so the above red flags need to be present first.
 It will float, legs sprawled, and it will become lethargic.
-You may even nudge it and it remains still (but alive).
-At this point, its body is shutting down and there is nothing you can do.
+You may even nudge it, but it remains still (but alive).
+If all previous symptoms were present prior to this stillness, its body is shutting down and there is nothing you can do.
 It's tough to determine when it actually dies.
-You may be convinced it's dead and five minutes later it'll kick and move its head after another nudge.
-But it'll go right back to stillness.
+You may be convinced that it's dead and five minutes later it'll kick and move its head after another nudge.
+Then, it'll go right back to stillness.
 It's also difficult to determine because ADF's don't have eyelids, and even in death, they look as though they are staring at you.

 There is no doubt that it's dead after it stops moving, its eyes become milky, and it starts to smell.